-This course is for all seniors.
-Students are challenged with more definition and refinement of their technique in preparation for College auditions.
-Combinations will require increased agility, coordination, stamina and artistic interpretation.
+This course is for all Seniors who have successfully completed Advanced Ballet 3.
+Students are challenged with more demanding combinations that require increased agility, coordination, stamina and artistic interpretation.
 Students continue to deepen their understanding of musicality and personal artistic choices for increased nuanced expression through ballet technique.
 Students will learn about the evolving, diverse demands and influence of ballet dance artists on historical and contemporary society.